Skip to main content

 4. Failure of the husband to provide.
 When the man, who is considered the provider and maintainer of the family, fails to shoulder his responsibilities and the wife decides that she cannot continue tolerating his shirking of responsibility, this is grounds for divorce.

-5. Where the husband suffers certain physical defects, which are well-known in the Sharia and are considered to be legal grounds for dissolution of the marriage.
+5. Where the husband suffers certain physical defects, which are well-known in Islamic jurisprudence and are considered to be sufficient grounds for dissolution of the marriage.

-6. Where the husband accuses the wife of unchastity: in such cases, the process of “li’aan” is to be applied (an oath which gives a husband the possibility of accusing his wife of adultery without legal proof & without his becoming liable to the punishment prescribed for this).
+6. Where the husband accuses the wife of unchastely behaviour: in such cases, the process of “li’aan” is to be applied (an oath under which a husband accuses his wife of adultery without legal proof).

 7. Where the husband/wife is untraceable.